zilliztech/milvus-cdc/README.md

 ## Quick Start

-**Please use the source code to compile and use it now**, because milvus-cdc is undergoing rapid iteration, the image currently provided is not stable, and the implementation method has also changed a lot.
+You can download the executable files in the [release page](https://github.com/zilliztech/milvus-cdc/releases) or compile the source code to get the cdc tool.

+- how to compile source code?

 ```bash
 git clone https://github.com/zilliztech/milvus-cdc.git